 • Influenced a fair and comprehensive paid leave policy for city staff

-• Supported commitment to a city and community Mental Health Plan
+• Supported commitment to a city and community Mental Health Plan and the hiring of Edgewater's first ever Mental Health Coordinator

 • Introduced gun violence prevention discussions and legislation in Edgewater